NorthStarUAS/GCS/nsLink/README.md

+# nsLink

-auralink is a reimplmentation of the original uglink written entirely in python.  uglink was/is a jack of all trades data handler that could read data live from the UAS and serve it out to the ground station, and also replay flights and do various other data processing tasks. uglink evolved since the very earliest days of this project so it is extremely messy and convoluted, trying to do way too many things at once.  auralink is a fresh start, all in python.
+nsLink is an updated version of auralink which was a python reimplmentation of the original c++ uglink. uglink was/is a jack of all trades data handler that could read data live from the UAS and serve it out to the ground station, and also replay flights and do various other data processing tasks. uglink evolved since the very earliest days of this project so it is extremely messy and convoluted, trying to do way too many things at once. auralink is a fresh start, all in python.

 Some notable improvements: